its-kos/IMDB-review-sentiment-analysis/README.md

 The dataset used, is the "IMDB movie review sentiment classification dataset" and can be found [here](https://keras.io/api/datasets/imdb/)

 It consists of 50000 reviews from IMDB, split into 25000 positive and 25000 negative ones.
-It also includes a test dataset.
+It also includes a test dataset following the same format.

 ## Usage